1. What is threading?

 4. What areas of the body can be threaded?

-All areas of the face—eyebrows, lip, chin, sideburns—can be threaded, as well as the back of the hands, fingers, top of the feet and toes.
+All areas of the face—eyebrows, lip, chin, sideburns—can be threaded.
+In addition threading can be used to remove hair from the back of the hands, fingers, top of the feet and toes.

 5. What are the benefits of threading vs. waxing?

 Threading is more precise because individual hairs, even fine hair, can be targeted and removed.
 Threading can be done as soon as hair grows just above the skin, whereas waxing requires the hair be at least 1/4” long.
 Unlike waxing, threading doesn’t pull at the skin during the hair removal process which can cause irritation.

 6. How long does threading last?